wandersick/exchange-migration-checklist/exchange-2016-migration-checklist-complex.md

       - Get-ExchangeCertificate
     - Take note of CertificateDomains which are covered by the domain, and the validity status
       - Get-ExchangeCertificate -Thumbprint &lt;From\_Above\_Command&gt; | fl
+    - Take note of IMAP and POP3 X509CertificateName parameter from each responsible server which could cause warning of mismatch when enabling certificate for IMAP and POP3 later
+      - Get-IMAPSettings -Server <Server_Name>
+      - Get-POPSettings -Server <Server_Name>
 - Mailbox Storage Quotas
   - Beware of default mailbox quota – For Exchange 2016, it is 2GB by default
     - Mailbox migration fails if size exceeds target database